openebs/website/website/src/blogs/2018-01-01-how-we-built-multi-tenant-chatops-for-mayaonline.md

 author_info: Go Developer @openebs | Open Source Contributor | Avid Learner
 date: 31-12-2017
 tags: Kubernetes, Slack, Chatbots, ChatOps, Chatbot Design
-excerpt: Maya-ChatOps is one of the core areas of MayaOnline, covering the storage operational support of kubernetes clusters.
+excerpt: Maya-ChatOps is one of the core areas of MayaOnline, covering the storage operational support of Kubernetes clusters.
 ---

 ## What is Maya ChatOps?